 5. Start a budget.

 This can also be difficult to start if you aren’t used to watching where every dollar is going.
 A budget is necessary if you want to save money for your family.
-We started budgeting in July, but it took us a while to get it right.
+We started a budget last July, but it took us a while to get it right.
 We spent the first month or two tracking our spending.
 Once we saw where money was going, we divided everything up into categories, gave ourselves a spending limit for each category and started living by this budget.
 By doing this, we have maintained control again of our finances and end up with more money at the end of the month to put away for the important things – our emergency fund, retirement accounts, and the kid’s college accounts.

 These tips above can help you save money for your family if you put them into practice.
-Head over to your local Family Dollar® to start saving big!

 How do you save money for your family?